2023–24 Stevenage F.C. season

-The 2023–24 season is the 48th season in the history of Stevenage and their first season back in League One since the 2013–14 season following their promotion from League Two in the previous season.
-The club are participating in League One, the FA Cup, the EFL Cup, and the 2023–24 EFL Trophy.
+The 2023–24 season was the 48th season in the history of Stevenage and their first season back in League One since the 2013–14 season following their promotion from League Two in the previous season.
+The club participated in League One, the FA Cup, the EFL Cup, and the 2023–24 EFL Trophy.

+Manager Steve Evans left the club on 17 April 2024, to take the role of manager of Rotherham United, with Alex Revell becoming manager on an interim basis.
+Following the end of the season, Revell became manager on a permanent basis.